jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 ```

 ### MySQL
-We use MySQL for the Hive Metastore instead of the default, file-based Derby because we were noticing concurrency/locking issues when running both queries through the Hive ThriftServer as well as regular Spark jobs.
+* We use MySQL to back the Hive Metastore Service

-Any serious production use case should use MySQL for the Hive Metastore and not rely on the default, file-based Derby implementation.
+* Serious production deployments should use MySQL (or Postgres) behind the Hive Metastore Service
+* The default, file-based Derby implementation causes many concurrency/locking issues beyond a single connection.
 ```
 root@docker$ mysql -u root -p
 Enter password:  password